+This 14 day tour, starts from Amman, Jordan, and ends at Cairo, Egypt.
 This comprehensive budget tour takes in all the main sights in Jordan and Egypt including Petra, Jerash, the Dead Sea and Wadi Rum in Jordan, the Pyramids & Sphinx, Philae & Karnak temples, the Valley of the Kings.

 Welcome to Jordan!
 Upon arrival our staff will meet you at the airport and transfer you to your hotel in Amman for the start of your trip.
 They'll help settle in and introduce you to the local area.
 The rest of your day is free.
 If you arrive early in the morning, then a half-day city tour of Amman is available this afternoon.

 We start our Jordan tour today with a city tour of Amman.
 We'll make our way to the Citadel - the former home of the ancient Temple of Hercules, The Umayyad Palace, the Byzantine Church before we make our way to the 6000-seater Roman theatre, which was built during the Roman Period.
 The ancient theatre is still in use today, playing host to numerous cultural events.

 Afterwards, we drive north for a visit of Jerash, one of the largest and best preserved Roman sites outside of Italy.
 It is a excellent example of Roman architecture including paved and colonnaded streets, hilltop temples, amphitheatres, spacious public squares and plazas, bathhouses, fountains and a city wall pierced by towers and gates.